ronakupadhyaya/Horizons-week-03/day3/horizonstarter/README.md

   When the project edit page loads, it should have all the properties of the project being edited pre-filled into form fields.

-  You can use the `value=""` HTML property for this purpose:
+  You can use the `value=""` HTML attribute for this purpose:

   ```html
   <input type="text" name="title" value={{project.title}}>